operator-framework/operator-sdk/doc/dev/testing/running-the-tests.md

 $ sudo rm -rf $HOME/oscluster
 ```

-**NOTE**: Starting with openshift 4.0, the `oc cluster up` command will not be availble.
+**NOTE**: Starting with openshift 4.0, the `oc cluster up` command will not be available.
 This document
 and the tests will be updated in the future to support openshift 4.0.